Rdawson96/WhitbyBC/README.md

 - Footer
   ![image of desktop footer on all pages](assets/readme-images/desktop-footer.png)
   ![image of mobile footer on all pages](assets/readme-images/mobile-footer.png)
   - The footer includes contact details of the community group as well as icons that link to all the groups social media pages.
+This makes it easy for the user to find out more information about the group by clicking on the social media links

 - Landing page